Royal Munster Fusiliers: Formation

 The second half of the 19th Century saw the beginning of widespread reforms in the British Army which would eventually result in the formation of the Royal Munster Fusiliers.
 The first of these reforms saw the localisation of recruiting districts in Britain and Ireland between 1873 and 1874 under the Cardwell Reforms.
 Five of the historic East India Company's European infantry battalions were given Irish territorial titles under the Childers Reforms of 1881.
 The former Bengal Fusilier regiments were merged into a single regiment to become the 1st Battalion, Royal Munster Fusiliers and the 2nd Battalion, Royal Munster Fusiliers, while the 3rd, 4th and 5th Royal Munster Fusilier battalions were the militia units.

 The Reforms linked regiments to recruiting areas – which in case of the Royal Munster Fusiliers were the counties of Clare, Cork, Kerry, and Limerick.
 Militarily, the whole of Ireland was administered as a separate command with Command Headquarters at Parkgate (Phoenix Park) Dublin, directly under the War Office in London.
-The regimental depot was located at Ballymullen Barracks, Tralee, Co.
-Kerry.
+The regimental depot was located at Ballymullen Barracks, Tralee, County Kerry.